git-robi/get_next_line/README.md

 ## 🛠️ How I Built It

-I tackled this project with a linked list approach, which turned out to be pretty clever!
+I tackled this project with a linked list approach.
 Here's how it works:

 1. **The Core Structure**:
    - Created a linked list where each node stores a chunk of the file (size defined by BUFFER_SIZE)